Frosted Sugar Cookie Bars.

 - salt, to taste

-- food coloring for frosting (I used 1 drop red)
+- food coloring for frosting (I used 1 drop red for this pink frosting)

 - extra sprinkles for decorating on top

-For the bars: Preheat oven to 350F degrees.
+- Make the bars: Preheat oven to 350°F (177°C).
 Line an 8-inch or 9-inch square baking pan with aluminum foil, making sure to leave enough overhang on the sides.
 Set aside.

-*You may double this recipe and bake in a 9x13 pan.
-I am unsure of the baking time.
+Larger batch: You can double this recipe and bake in a 9x13 pan; the bake time is about 35 minutes.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.